azukaar/Cosmos-Docs/src/content/docs/guides/servapps.md

 ![JSON](../../../assets/servapps_9.png)

-Once you have review it and you are happy, simply press "create" and Cosmos will report all the logs from the container creation and the interactions with Docker. **It is possible that the container creation failed here**.
-Comon reasons could be that you have made a mistake in your volume bindings, you have an issue with file permission, or that you tried to expose a port that is already used by another service.
+Once you have review it, and you are happy, simply press "create" and Cosmos will report all the logs from the container creation and the interactions with Docker. **It is possible that the container creation failed here**.
+Common reasons could be that you have made a mistake in your volume bindings, you have an issue with file permission, or that you tried to expose a port that is already used by another service.
 Simply review the logs and edit your form before trying again.
 Eventually, once you succeed, you will see the confirmation screen.

 ### Form a Docker-Compose or Cosmos-Compose yml file